Southcoast Pharmacy Leads Patient Care

 “It’s a new target group we’re seeing,” Moniz says.

-The two liaisons, who are members of the Southcoast Retail Pharmacy staff, also check coverage to see if the medications are covered by the patient’s insurer or if a prior authorization is required.
+The two liaisons, who are members of the Southcoast Retail Pharmacy staff, also check coverage to see if the medications are covered by the patient’s insurer.
+Likewise, they check if a prior authorization is required.
 They fill out the needed paperwork and follow up with pharmaceutical firms, as needed for those requiring ongoing assistance.

 To do their work, they draw on several programs.
 In concert with the TOC pharmacists, they’ll even arrange for medication changes with the clinical team if affordability is an issue and an appropriate similar medication is available.